17 Amazing Things to do in Madeira

 This enchanting forest usually has a mysterious fog draped around the twisted branches of 600-year-old Ocotea Foetens trees giving it an incredible atmosphere and a great place to take photos.

 Our Top Tip: go early for the best chance to see the forest in the fog.
 We arrived at 10am and within 20 minutes it was clear.
 We went back earlier the next day and again by about 10:30 it had disappeared.
-It is, however, still beautiful without the mystical fog.
+It is, however, still one of the most beautiful places in Madeira without the mystical fog.

 Hike Vereda da Ponta de São Lourenço

-Hiking Vereda da Ponta de São Lourenço has to make it onto your list of things to do in Madeira as the views are unreal!!
+Hiking Vereda da Ponta de São Lourenço has to make it onto your list of things to do in Madeira Portugal as the landscape is unreal!!

 Most hikes in Madeira lead you through dense jungles, past waterfalls, next to Levadas, up and down staircases and meandering around twisted branches.

-This hike, however, will treat you to a dramatic rugged coastline, sheer volcanic cliffs plunging into the ocean, interesting rock formations and panoramic viewpoints.
+Ponta de São Lourenço treats you to a dramatic rugged coastline, sheer volcanic cliffs plunging into the ocean, fascinating rock formations and panoramic viewpoints.

-The trail takes you to the easternmost point of Madeira, which you can access on land, and the views are spectacular the whole way!
+The trail takes you to the easternmost point of Madeira accessible on land, and the views are spectacular the entire way!

 Our Top Tip: this is one of the most popular hikes in Madeira as it’s half an hour from Funchal.
 Either leave early or stay in Canical.